amotter443/tennis/README.md

 Who is this project for?
 ------------------------
 - Python developers looking to gain experience in web scraping and using requests/BeautifulSoup libraries
-- Data scientists looking to develop more skills with writing algorithms from scratch
+- Data scientists looking to develop more familiarity with complex sports analytics/statistics data
 - Tennis fans looking to upskill with an intermediate-advanced development project